App Connect

 tip: Common workflow: dmx-on:changed → set value / run validations / trigger data reload.

 Attach actions on the selected field (or on the form) in Properties.
-This step highlights the changed event (dmx-on:changed) as a common choice for “latest value” workflows.
+This step highlights the Dynamic Events section, where dmx-on:changed is a common choice for “latest value” workflows.

 Next, validate inputs and submit them to the server.